janetkuo/csmr-examples/README.md

-# csmr-examples
+# Config Sync Examples

 ## Multi-Repo mode, unstructured format

-For Config Sync multi-repo mode with unstructured format, use this [example](./root-multirepo-unstructured):
+For Config Sync multi-repo mode with unstructured format, use this [example](./root-multirepo-unstructured).
+The example contains `ClusterRole`, `CustomResourceDefinition`, policy constraints, and configurations for Prometheus Operator for monitoring.

 First, create 2 files with a `ConfigManagement` and a `RootSync` custom resource: